 Change your schedule around.

 Instead of working first thing in the morning, try to write at night.
 Eat lunch late by a couple of hours.
 Skip swimming laps to hang out with friends.
+Time and event changes stimulates excitement in your brain that gives you happy feelings and a need to put things to right again.

 Toys, Uh I mean Tools